 A schizophrenic person may perceive things that are not there (hallucinations).
-Frequently such hallucinations are auditory and to a lesser extent visual, somatosensory, olfactory, or gustatory.
+Frequently such hallucinations are auditory and lesser visual, somatosensory, olfactory, or gustatory.

 Inappropriate Emotions & Actions

 A schizophrenic person may laugh at the news of someone dying or show no emotion at all (apathy).